fogfish/swarm/doc/pattern.md

 ### Delivery Guarantees with Golang channels

 Usage of Golang channels as an abstraction raises a concern about grade of service on the message delivery guarantees.
 The pattern ensures exactly same grade of service as the underlying queueing system.
-It is delivered according to its promise once the messages is accepted by the remote peer of queueing system.The pattern assumes the retry logic to protect from losses due to temporary unavailability of the remote peer.
+Messages are delivered according to the promise once they are accepted by the remote side of queuing system.
+The pattern assumes the retry logic to protect from losses due to temporary unavailability of the remote peer.
 However, Golang channels are sophisticated "in-memory buffers", which introduce a lag of few milliseconds between scheduling a message to the channel and dispatching message to the remote peer.
 The pattern assumes one of the following policy to either accept or protect from the loss all the in-the-flight messages in case of catastrophic failures.

-#### At Most Once

 **At Most Once** is best effort policy, where a message is published without any formal acknowledgement of receipt, and it isn't replayed.
 Some messages can be lost as subscribers are not required to acknowledge receipt.
 Usage of buffered Golang channels is right approach to implement this policy.

-#### At Least Once

 **At Least Once** is policy assume usage of "acknowledgement" protocol, which guarantees a message will be re-sent until it is formally acknowledged by a recipient.
 Messages should never be lost but it might be delivered more than once causing duplicate work to consumer.

-The pattern proposes asymmetric approaches.
+The pattern proposes asymmetric approaches to ensure the policy:
 * acknowledges successful consumption of message - there is no guarantee in distributed system that the consumer receive and process message.
 Thus, the consumer must explicitly acknowledge message when it finishes processing.
 * indicates failure of message transmission to messaging queue - following the statement above, messaging queue must explicitly acknowledge when it successfully scheduled the message for delivery.
 In case of unavailability, the message re-transmission is required.